Background pattern

 Dose

-The usual initial recommended dose for the treatment of depression, generalized anxiety disorder, and social anxiety disorder is 75 mg per day.
-Your doctor may gradually increase the dose and if necessary, even more up to a maximum of 375 mg per day for depression.
+The normal recommended initial dose for the treatment of depression, generalized anxiety disorder, and social anxiety disorder is 75 mg per day.
+Your doctor may gradually increase the dose and if necessary even more up to a maximum of 375 mg per day for depression.
 If you are being treated for panic disorder, your doctor will start with a lower dose (37.5 mg) and then gradually increase the dose.
 The maximum dose for generalized anxiety disorder, social anxiety disorder, and panic disorder is 225 mg/day.

 Take this medication approximately at the same time every day, either in the morning or at night.
-The tablets must be swallowed whole with liquids and not crushed, chewed, or dissolved.
+The tablets should be swallowed whole with liquids and not crushed, chewed, or dissolved.

-Do not stop taking this medication without consulting your doctor (see section “If you interrupt treatment with Venlafaxina Sun”).
+Do not stop taking this medication without consulting your doctor (see section "If you stop treatment with Venlafaxina Sun").

 If you take more Venlafaxina than you should

-Call your doctor or pharmacist immediately if you take more than the prescribed amount of this medication.
-Overdose can put your life in danger, especially with the simultaneous use of certain medications and/or alcohol (see “Taking Venlafaxina Sun with other medications”).
-You can also contact the toxicology information service, phone 91 562 04 20 indicating the medication and the amount taken.
+Call your doctor or pharmacist immediately if you take more of this medication than prescribed by your doctor.
+Overdose can put your life in danger, especially with the simultaneous intake of certain medications and/or alcohol (see "Taking Venlafaxina Sun with other medications").
+You can also contact the toxicology information service, phone 91 562 04 20, indicating the medication and the amount taken.

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.
 If you have not taken a dose, take it as soon as you remember.
 However, if it is already time for your next dose, skip the missed dose and take only one dose as usual.
-Do not take more than the daily dose of venlafaxine prescribed in a day.
+Do not take more than the daily amount of venlafaxine that has been prescribed for you in one day.

-Do not stop taking your treatment or reduce the dose without consulting your doctor, even if you feel better.
-If your doctor thinks you no longer need venlafaxine, they may ask you to gradually reduce the dose before stopping treatment completely.
-It is known that adverse effects occur when people stop taking venlafaxine suddenly or if the dose is reduced very quickly.
-Some patients may experience symptoms such as suicidal thoughts, aggression, fatigue, dizziness, instability, headaches, insomnia, nightmares, dry mouth, loss of appetite, nausea, diarrhea, nervousness, agitation, confusion, ringing in the ears, tingling, or in rare cases, sensations of electric discharge, weakness, sweating, seizures, or symptoms similar to the flu, vision problems, and increased blood pressure (which can cause headaches, dizziness, ringing in the ears, sweating, etc.).
+Do not stop taking your treatment or reduce the dose without your doctor's advice, even if you feel better.
+If your doctor believes you no longer need venlafaxine, they may ask you to gradually reduce the dose before stopping treatment completely.
+It is known that adverse effects occur when people stop taking venlafaxine suddenly or if the dose is reduced too quickly.
+Some patients may experience symptoms such as suicidal thoughts, aggression, fatigue, dizziness, instability, headache, insomnia, nightmares, dry mouth, loss of appetite, nausea, diarrhea, nervousness, agitation, confusion, ringing in the ears, tingling, or rarely, sensations of electric discharge, weakness, sweating, convulsions, or flu-like symptoms, vision problems, and increased blood pressure (which can cause headache, dizziness, ringing in the ears, sweating, etc.).

-Your doctor will advise you on how to gradually discontinue treatment with venlafaxine.
+Your doctor will advise you on how to gradually stop treatment with venlafaxine.
 This may take several weeks or months.
-In some patients, the interruption may need to be produced very gradually over months or more.
+In some patients, the interruption may need to be very gradual over months or more.
 If you experience any of these or other symptoms that bother you, consult your doctor for advice.

 If you have any other doubts about the use of this medication, ask your doctor or pharmacist.